 dancer · choreographer · teacher

-Julia holds a BFA in Dance, is a graduate of the Broadway Dance Center Professional Semester, and of Long Island High School for the Arts (under the direction of Janice Aguilera and Shirlene Blake).
+Julia holds a BFA degree in Dance, is a graduate of the Broadway Dance Center Professional Semester, and of Long Island High School for the Arts (under the direction of Janice Aguilera and Shirlene Blake).
 Today, she continues to train consistently throughout NYC, where she is mentored by Michelle Barber.
-She has had the privilege of assisting Michelle at Broadway Dance Center’s Dance Educator Development as well as for private master classes.
+When she is not dancing, you can find Julia binge watching SVU, or trying out a new cookie recipe!

 CURRENT (online) Teaching Schedule: